rich-iannone/great-theme/README.md

 ## What Gets Installed

-When you run `great-theme install`, the following files are added to your documentation directory:
+When you run `great-theme init`, the following files are added to your documentation directory:

 ```
 your-project/